Ravencentric/awesome-arr/README.md

 - [Flemmarr](https://github.com/Flemmarr/Flemmarr) - Flemmarr makes it easy to automate configuration for your -arr apps.
 - [Gclone](https://github.com/l3v11/gclone) - A rclone mod with auto SA rotation.
 - [hrenard/Cleanarr](https://github.com/hrenard/cleanarr/) - A small utility tasked to automatically clean radarr and sonarr files over time.
+- [Janitorr](https://github.com/Schaka/janitorr) - Cleans your Radarr, Sonarr, Jellyseerr and Jellyfin before you run out of space.
 - [Jellyseerr](https://github.com/Fallenbagel/jellyseerr) - Fork of overseerr for jellyfin support.
 - [Just A Bunch Of Starr Scripts](https://github.com/angrycuban13/Just-A-Bunch-Of-Starr-Scripts) - PowerShell scripts for Starr apps.
 - [Listrr](https://github.com/TheUltimateC0der/Listrr) - Listrr creates lists for shows and movies based on your filters.
 The created lists get updated every 24 hours based on your filters, so Listrr will add all new items that match your filters, and will also remove all items that do not match your filter configuration anymore.
 Supports Sonarr, Radarr, Traktarr and Python-PlexLibrary.